 Why Launch Day Stopped Working

 Compare that to a founder who posts 4 times per week on X for 6 months.
-At 200 to 500 impressions per post (early account), that is 20,000 to 50,000 cumulative impressions.
-But unlike a launch spike, these impressions compound: followers accumulate, replies build relationships, and every post is indexed by AI search engines that cite active voices.
+At 200 to 500 impressions per post during the early account stage, that is 20,000 to 50,000 cumulative impressions.
+Unlike a launch spike, these impressions compound: followers accumulate, replies build relationships, and every post is indexed by AI search engines that cite active voices in their responses.

 The launch spike is a lottery ticket.
 The distribution system is a compounding asset.